rstudio/visual-markdown-editing/docs/additional.md

 ![](images/visual-editing-citation-search.png)

-Items in Zotero collections will appear alongside items from your bibliography with a small "Z" logo juxtoposed over them.
+Items from Zotero will appear alongside items from your bibliography with a small "Z" logo juxtoposed over them.
 If you insert a citation from Zotero that isn’t already in your bibliography then it will be automatically added to the bibliography.